bh1m2rn/tas_azure_terraform/README.md

 The purpose of this script is to quickly deploy a Tanzu Application Service test/sandbox environment on Azure.
 Ideally, you would have some CI/CD tool that deploys TAS, but the script below can be used in case you don't.

+At the moment only OPSMAN/TAS 2.10 & 2.9 are supported.

 You will need to have the following cli/tools installed to run this script:
 1) az
 2) terraform